Coverage for Individual Veterinarians

 • Food Animal or Mixed Practice (Class II): 70-100% of professional activity is devoted to food animal practice OR any combination in which no one animal type is 70% or more

-• Predominantly Small Animal (Class III): 70-89% of professional activity is devoted to small animal practice
+• Predominantly Small Animal (Class III): 70-89% of professional activity is devoted to small animal practice or regulatory medicine

 Note: The Trust classifies wildlife, zoo, and fur-bearing animals as small animal.
 Cervidae, poultry, and ratites are classified as food animals.